wttech/AEM-Rules-for-SonarQube/README.md

 Below you will find descriptions of all rules available in **AEM Rules for SonarQube** plugin.

+## HTL Best practices

 - **HTL-5** Name and re-use Repeating Conditions
-  - Consider caching data-sly-test conditions.
-Additionally, this reduces code duplication.
+  - Consider caching data-sly-test conditions and reduce code duplication.

 ## Good practices